cr0ybot/wp-block-theme-scaffold/README.md

 This is great for adding custom block styles to core blocks, which is a major part of modern theming.

-You could also use these for your own custom blocks, but it's recommended to use the core `block.json` `styles` and `editorStyles` properties for custom block styles.
+You could also use these for your own custom blocks, but it's recommended to use the core `block.json`'s `style` and `editorStyle` properties for custom block styles.

 ### Custom Block Workflow

 `GulpWP` includes support for compiling custom blocks using the `@wordpress/scripts` package.
-Custom blocks should be created as subfolders in `src/blocks/` which are transpiled to `dist/blocks/` and automatically enqueued in `inc/blocks.php`.
+Custom blocks should be created as subfolders in `src/blocks/` which are transpiled to `dist/blocks/` and automatically enqueued in `includes/blocks.php`.

 ### Theme.json and Global Styles